Abdominoplasty Wound and Scar Care Especially For Dr Di Saia's Patients:

 (2) Fat and Skin (removed)

-Dog ears are folds or "bunching up" in these tissues at the border at which "corrected" meets "minimally or uncorrected."
+Dog ears are folds or "bunching up" in these tissues at the border at which "corrected" tissues meet "minimally or uncorrected" tissues.
+They will usually appear as the swelling from surgery decreases over the first few weeks.
+Large ones will be visible immediately after surgery particularly in "short incision" cases.

-"How Long do I need to wear that @$%$#@ Binder?
+"How long do I need to wear that damn Binder?
 Is it really necessary"

-Tight-fitting garments after abdominoplasty actually help control swelling and assist in the healing process.
+Tight-fitting garments after tummy tuck actually help control swelling and assist in the healing process.
 They also help decrease pain by supporting the muscular repair until the body binds it with healing over 4-8 weeks.
-Wearing a binder or tight-fitting girtle is also key to decreasing drainage allowing for the removal of drains earlier.
-I have my patients wear the binder for at least 4-6 weeks.
+Wearing a binder or tight-fitting girdle is also key to decreasing drainage allowing for the removal of drains earlier.
+Our patients are instructed to wear the binder for at least 4-6 weeks.
+The tightness of the garment is adjusted in post-operative visits.
+There is an optimal tightness.

 "When Can I Take a Bath or Shower after Surgery?"